 Before travelling, it’s very important to discuss your plans with your transplant team.
 You’ll need to plan for enough medicines and your regular blood work.
 Your transplant team can also give you advice about safe foods and activities, vaccines, and other ways to stay safe while travelling.

-You may wonder if it’s possible to have children after having a transplant.
-If you are thinking about becoming a parent for the first time or having more children, talk to your transplant team before you try to get pregnant or father a child.
+It is possible to have children after having a transplant.
+If you’re thinking about becoming a parent for the first time or having more children, talk to your transplant team before you try to get pregnant or father a child.

-Men and women who have had a transplant should use a reliable method of birth control after a transplant.
 Some of the medicines you need to take after a transplant may harm an unborn baby.
-This includes mycophenolate and some other medicines such as blood pressure and cholesterol-lowering medicines.
-If you become pregnant while you’re taking these medicines, there is a risk of having a miscarriage or a child born with birth defects.
+This includes, but is not limited to, mycophenolate and some blood pressure and cholesterol-lowering medicines.
+If you become pregnant while you’re taking these medicines, there’s a risk of having a miscarriage or a child born with birth defects.

 It’s recommended that you wait at least 1 year after a transplant before thinking about having a baby.
 This helps to make sure your new kidney is working well.
 When it’s safe for you to become pregnant or father a child, your post-transplant team can prescribe medicines that are safer to take during this time and during the pregnancy.
 If you become pregnant, you’ll also need to have extra medical care, planning, and follow-up.